Do you have a guinea pig and are you wondering can guinea pigs eat grapes?

 No, guinea pigs shouldn’t eat grapes every day.

-if you think grape is so small in size how it may cause distress to guinea pigs then check the size of guinea pigs.
+if you think grape is so small in size that it may cause distress to guinea pigs then check the size of guinea pigs.

 Grapes may be equal to watermelon for them.